Kandinsky painting shoots for record in Christie's London sale

-LONDON Russian painter Wassily Kandinsky's expressionist masterpiece "Studie zu Improvisation 3, 1909" will take centre stage at the London Impressionist and Modern art sale held by Christie's next month, the auction house said on Thursday.
+LONDON Russian painter Wassily Kandinsky's expressionist masterpiece "Studie zu Improvisation 3, 1909" will take centerstage at the London Impressionist and Modern art sale held by Christie's next month, the auction house said on Thursday.

-The early 20th century artist's vibrantly coloured painting of a knight on horseback is expected to fetch as much as 16 million pounds less than a year after a similar painting set a $23 million (15.1 million pounds) record for Kandinsky's work.
+The early 20th century artist's vibrantly colored painting of a knight on horseback is expected to fetch as much as 16 million pounds ($24.19 million) less than a year after a similar painting set a $23 million record for Kandinsky's work.

 Kandinsky won't be the only highlight in an auction series that also includes works from Pablo Picasso, Joan Miró, René Magritte, Amedeo Modigliani and Paul Signac.